Creamy-pie-96/HANDS/Read me/USER_GUIDE.md

 5. The HANDS app auto-reloads the `config.json` (by default every 30 frames).
 If you don't see changes applied immediately, save and restart the HANDS app.

-**This way you can fine-tune the app live while using it to match your preference and your own unique body language and speed**
+## **This way you can fine-tune the app live while using it to match your preference and your own unique body language and speed**
----

 **Note: If you are new and have not installed necessery packages run the command:**

 ```bash
     install.sh
 ```

-_Last Updated: 02-12-2025 03:19 am_
+_Last Updated: 02-12-2025 18:51_
 _System: HANDS v1.0_